chocolatedesue/vits_web_demo/README.md

 ### limitation

-1. only test on japanese_cleaners and japanese_cleaners2 in config.json
+1. only test on japanese_cleaners2 and zh_ja_mixture_cleaners in config.json
    with  [raw vits](https://github.com/jaywalnut310/vits)

 ### Reference